Pangunahing Balita

 Pangunahing Balita (lit.
 'Headliner') is a Philippine television news broadcasting show broadcast by ABC and PTV.
-It premiered on 1962 and concluded on ABC on September 22, 1972.
+It premiered in July 1962 and concluded on ABC on September 22, 1972.
 The show returned on October 26, 1987, on PTV replacing Early Evening Report.
-The show concluded on July 31, 1998, it was replaced by Pambansang Balita in its timeslot.
+The show concluded on July 31, 1998, it was replaced by Pambansang Balita Ala-Sais in its timeslot.

 History

 1962–1972; ABC 5

-Premiered on 1962, Pangunahing Balita was the first Filipino-language late afternoon newscast of ABC 5 (now TV5).
+Premiered in July 1962, Pangunahing Balita was the first Filipino-language late afternoon newscast of ABC 5 (now TV5).
 Anchored by Paul Lacanilao, the newscast aired the news of the day in the local and international scene.
 It also inspired other TV stations to introduce a Filipino-language newscast, for example Balita Ngayon of ABS-CBN, which aired from 1967 to 1972.
 On September 22, 1972, DZTM-TV 5 was closed down due to declaration of martial law.

 Timeslot

 It was aired in the late afternoon slot, and had 2 editions.
 The first edition aired at 4:30 pm, while the final edition aired at 5:45 pm.